geotortue/geotortue-ng/README.md

 - **Procedure Console**: Create, save, and reuse custom procedures (macros).
 - **Non-Euclidien Geometries**: Spherical geometry, the Poincaré disk and half-plane model.

-The two last features have not been implemented yet.
+The last feature has not been implemented yet.

 ### Technical Stack